mohamedmahmoud9/flutter-shop-app/README.md

 * Make oredes
 * Show history of orders
 * Filter Favorites
-* Add,Remve and Edit by Product owner only.
+* Add, Remove and Edit by Product owner only.